Balzhunter/task-manager-backend/README.md

 ## Run Laravel with SQLite

+0. Clone this repository git clone `git@github.com:Balzhunter/task-manager-full-stack.git` and enter to the project directory
+   `cd .\task-manager-full-stack\`
 1. Install composer `composer install`
 2. Create env file with env.example
 3. And remember to generate your key: `php artisan key:generate`